zenaxo/WebServer17/README.md

    3.1.
 To run the default port, simple answer "n" or "N".

    3.2.
-To specify a custom port, answer "y" and provide the port number.
+To specify a custom port, answer "y" or "Y", and provide the port number.

 ## How to run the client?
 To start the client and connect to the server, use the run_client.sh script.